isomerpages/alps-corp/_national-sourcing-events/Our Code of Conduct.md

 * We expect suppliers to conduct themselves in the highest standards of integrity.

 * Any, and all forms of corruption, extortion and embezzlement are strictly prohibited and would result in immediate termination and legal actions.

-###### ALPS PERSONAL DATA PROTECTION POLICY

-As the supply chain company supporting all public healthcare clusters, ALPS takes its responsibility to protect personal data security.
-Your privacy is important to ALPS and we are committed to complying with applicable law, including Singapore Personal Data Protection Act (No. 26 of 2012).

-For more information on how we collect, use and/or disclose your personal data, do read our [ALPS Personal Data Protection POLICY](/files/alps%20pdpa%20policy.pdf).